github/docs/content/organizations/managing-organization-settings/verifying-or-approving-a-domain-for-your-organization.md

 ---
-title: Verifying or approving a domain for your organization
+MD ABUL HASANtitle: Verifying or approving a domain for your organization
 intro: 'You can verify your ownership of domains with {% data variables.product.company_short %} to confirm your organization''s identity.
 You can also approve domains that {% data variables.product.company_short %} can send email notifications to for members of your organization.'
 product: '{% data reusables.gated-features.verify-and-approve-domain %}'
 redirect_from: